-You can define zero or multiple work instances for each application.
-A worker instance runs as a container, independent from the web instance and without a running Nginx instance; however, the worker does use the same network storage used by the Commerce application.
+You can define a worker to run independently from the web instance without a running Nginx instance; however, the worker does use the same network storage used by the Commerce application.
 You do not need to set up a web server on the worker instance (using Node.js or Go) because the router cannot direct public requests to the worker.
 This makes the worker instance ideal for background tasks or continually running tasks that risk blocking a deployment.

 .magento.app.yaml file could look like the following: